-#Inspiration: The 6 Best Love Letters of All Time
+#Inspiration: The 6 Best Love Letter Quotes of All Time

 Trying to pen the perfect Valentine’s Day love letter can be tough, especially when you can’t seem to get any further than “Dear Darling.”
 Not to fret.
 We’ve gathered excerpts from the best love letters of all time that can serve as inspiration.

 Whether you use the sentiments verbatim or as a jumping off point for writing your own words, the expression of your love may soon flow freely from your pen.

 “I can’t say how every time I ever put my arms around you I felt that I was home.”

 American novelist Ernest Hemingway wrote more than two dozen love letters to actress Marlene Dietrich between 1949 and 1958.
 Although the letters were flirtatious and intimate, the two were strictly friends.

 “My love has made me selfish.
 I cannot exist without you — I am forgetful of every thing but seeing you again — my Life seems to stop there — I see no further.
 You have absorb’d me.”

 You’d expect Romantic poet John Keats to easily be able to craft one of the best love letters of all time, and he doesn’t disappoint.
 The above excerpt comes from a letter he penned to his next-door neighbor Fanny Brawne in 1819.

 “Happiness is within you….so unlock the chains from your heart and let yourself grow—

 like the sweet flower you are….